telus/reliability-model/README.md

   - deployment frequency
   - Mean Time To Restore (MTTR)
   - Change failure rate
+* design - something that shapes the design of the system
 * external - something outside from the system
 * internal - something inside the system
 * tool - technology that provides a capability